sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xen-libs</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Libraries for Xen tools
+Short desc    : Libraries for Xen tools
 URL          : http://xen.org/
-Лицензия     : GPLv2+ and LGPLv2+ and BSD
+License      : GPLv2+ and LGPLv2+ and BSD
-Описание     : This package contains the libraries needed to run applications
+Descript     : This package contains the libraries needed to run applications
              : which manage Xen virtual machines.
 ```